pdm-project/tox-pdm/README.md

 sections =  ; Dependency sections in pyproject.toml
     dev
     test
-deps =      ; Additional dependencies, it will involve extra building time for dependency resolution.
+deps =      ; Additional dependencies, it will be installed into the venv via normal pip method
     flake8
 commands =
     pytest test/